 As a consulting company [myElectrical Engineering] we use both Amtech and ETAP.
 However, we have found many of our projects involve cables only, and that some clients wanted a simpler approach.
 Hence we developed myCableEngineering.
 Our software application [myCableEngineering] is a great tool for looking at cables individually, having a simple interface without much need for specialist knowledge and providing an experience similar to that of using a spreadsheet or other online package.
 If you need to carry out detailed system studies than myCableEngineering is probably not the right package.

-Specifically for cables, we are often asked what the difference is between myCableEngineering and Amtech or ETAP.
-The following table highlights some of the similarities and differences as far as cables are concerned.
+Specifically for cables, we are often asked what the advantages and differences are between myCableEngineering and Amtech or ETAP.
+The following table highlights some of the similarities and differences: